yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 Live demo is also available [here](https://yury-dymov.github.io/json-api-react-redux-example)

 # Conclusion
 So this ends up the story I would like to tell.
-This approach help us to prototype a lot faster and be very prone to data model changes.
-As data comes out typified and in a flat structure from the backend, we don't need to know in advance relationships between data objects and exact fields.
+This approach helps us to prototype a lot faster and be very prone to data model changes.
+As data comes out typified and in a flat structure from the backend, we don't need to know in advance relationships between data objects and specific fields.
 Data will be saved in the Redux store in a format, which conforms to the Redux best practices anyway.
-This helps us to dedicate most of our time on the feature development and experiments rather than adopting normalizr schemes, rethinking selectors, and debugging over and over again.
+This helps us to dedicate most of our time on the feature development and experiments rather than adopting normalizr schemes, rethinking selectors and debugging over and over again.

 I encourage you to try JSON API in your next pet project and ensure that you can spend more time on experiments without fear of breaking things :)